Human fit

 Learning to fly takes instruction, ground handling, supervised practice, weather understanding, equipment awareness, and time.
 Solo flying adds the need to make decisions without another pilot carrying the main responsibility.

-That difference matters for people who ask, “Is this for me?”
 A first contact can answer one kind of curiosity.
 Training answers a much deeper question.
+See Learning paragliding when that deeper question is real.

 Fear is information, not a verdict